The AI, Big Data and Data Science Bubble and the Madness of Crowds

 Conclusion

 The degree of exaggeration of AI, data science, and Big Data is extraordinary.
-These tools are being proposed to solve everything from our environmental degradation to fixing health care.
-The actual accomplishments of these technologies vastly shrink concerning the claims made about them.
+These tools are being proposed to address a range of issues, from environmental degradation to healthcare reform.
+The actual accomplishments of these technologies significantly fall short of the claims made about them.